Overview

 Stem cells are immature cells found in our bodies that can differentiate into any cell.

 They are found in our bone marrow, certain fatty tissue, and even in our circulating blood.
 Immature blood cells are exclusively found in our bone marrow.
-The patient’s own stem cells can be used for treatment, or donor cells might be used.
+The patient’s stem cells can be used for treatment, or donor cells might be used.

 But how do stem cells treat lymphoma?